 - set an investment strategy: super is a long term investment, so it's important to set an investment strategy according to how long you plan to be invested.
 Keep track of your plan and monitor the progress of your savings over time.

-- make a decision: you can invest your super in the default option, TelstraSuper MySuper for your age group, or you can choose an investment option.
+- make a decision: you can invest your super in the default TelstraSuper MySuper investment option for your age group, or you can choose your own investment option/s.

 Need help with your investments?